Demi-urge/menace_sandbox/docs/vector_service.md

 `context` contains the compact summaries while `meta` mirrors the structure with the additional `win_rate`, `regret_rate` and `flags` details for each entry.

+When patch examples are retrieved, ranking combines vector similarity with the `enhancement_score` pulled from `PatchHistoryDB`.
+The relative influence of the score can be tuned via ``ContextBuilderConfig.enhancement_weight``.

 ## PatchLogger

 ```python